-The College offers a Chaplaincy Service in the Quiet Room every Tuesday from 12-1pm.
-The Chaplains provide support, advice and guidance of an emotional or spiritual nature to all students and staff, of all faiths and none.
+The College has a Community Pastoral Support Team who are available to chat every Tuesday on the Second Floor Food Court over lunch.
+The Pastoral Support Team provide support, advice and guidance of an emotional or spiritual nature to students and staff, of all faiths and none.

-The Quiet Room is for meditation, quiet reflection and the observance of religious belief.
+The Quiet Room is located on the First Floor near the Library and is available for meditation, quiet reflection and the observance of religious belief.

 STUDENT COUNSELLING SERVICE

-This service is for students who may be having a difficult time and would like one-to-one support to help explore their feelings and issues more effectively.
-The counselling sessions take place in the Quiet Room and if you would like to book a place, speak to your Guidance Tutor or a member of the Student Services Team in the Advice Centre.
+This free service is for students who may be having a difficult time and would like one-to-one support to help explore their feelings and issues more effectively.
+If you would like to book a place, speak to your Guidance Tutor or a member of the Student Services Team in the Advice Centre.
 If you take up any counselling sessions, you should inform your GP of what is happening.